mateuszjancy/intro-to-akka-stream/Readme.md

 </pre>

 * Designed for more complex processing requirements.
-* Look more complex at first time.
+* Look too complex at the first time.

 ---